CAKE-DRI/CAKE-DRI.github.io/_pages/placements.md

 The CAKE Placements and Visits Programme runs from October 2025 through to April 2028, at which time all visits must be complete and expenses claimed.

 ## Process
 There is a rolling deadline of the 1st of each month, where applications received by then will be collated and reviewed.
-Each application will be assessed by a minimum of four reviewers from the CAKE Review Committee.
+Each application will be assessed by a minimum of three reviewers from the CAKE Review Committee.

 The following reviewing criteria will be applied:
 * Importance of the benefits from this visit and UKRI-wide relevance of specific outputs (40%),